Mozketo/LaunchAtLoginController/README.md

 # LaunchAtLoginController

-## DESCRIPTION:
+A very simple to implement Controller for use in Cocoa Mac Apps to register/deregister itself for Launch at Login using LSSharedFileList.

-A very simple to implement and consume Controller for Objective-C Cocoa Mac Apps to (de)register itself for Launch at Login using LSSharedFileList.
+It uses LSSharedFileList which means your Users will be able to check System Preferences > Accounts > Login Items.

-It uses LSSharedFileList which means your User will be able to check System Preferences > Accounts > Login Items
+I'm currently using it on 10.6 (32/64) successfully.
+I've not investigated being able to flag the "Hide" flag which is possible from System Preferences.

-## IMPLEMENTATION (Code)
+## IMPLEMENTATION (Code):

-### Will launch at login?
+### Will app launch at login?

     LaunchAtLoginController *launchController = [[LaunchAtLoginController alloc] init];
 	BOOL launch = [launchController launchAtLogin];